 As students prepare to exit high school, this course serves as a scaffolding and launching pad from which to transition students into adulthood.
-Students are taught to think critically about world in which they live and make critical decisions about their worldviews, life philosophies, personal and family values on the basis of biblical principles.
-Students are taught to think critically about the world in which they live and make critical decisions about their worldviews, life philosophies, personal and family values on the basis of biblical principles.
-Through a study of the Hebrew sanctuary system, students will discover a loving, just, merciful, self-sacrificing, and present God and ultimately experience the joy of surrender to him, whose plans are for prosperity and ultimate freedom from sin.
+Students are taught to think critically about the world in which they live and make critical decisions about their worldviews, life philosophies, and personal and family values based on biblical principles.
+Students are taught to think critically about the world in which they live and make critical decisions about their worldviews, life philosophies, and personal and family values based on biblical principles.
+Through a study of the Hebrew sanctuary system, students will discover a loving, just, merciful, self-sacrificing, and present God and ultimately experience the joy of surrendering to him, whose plans are for prosperity and ultimate freedom from sin.

+SOCIAL STUDIES

-SOCIAL STUDIES World History
+World History